wrightben/math/Puzzles/NSA - 4 Rats in a Star.md

 ### Notes

-It's also possible to use the factors to eliminate some of the possible combinations.
+It's also possible to use the factors to eliminate some of the possible combinations visually.